 Dissertation Evaluation Committee

 It is the student’s responsibility to put together a dissertation committee that, under current regulations, meets the criteria outlined below:

-The chair of the committee should be a tenured member of the faculty in the School of International Service.
-It is possible to appoint untenured and tenure-line faculty members to co-chair the committee, but these should serve with a tenured member of the faculty.
+- The chair of the committee should be a tenured member of the faculty in the School of International Service.
+It is possible to appoint untenured and tenure-line faculty members to co-chair the committee, but these should serve tenured members of the faculty.

 The student is permitted to change/replace the members of their proposed committee whenever they please.
 However, changes need to be first approved by the SIS Director and next by the Dissertation Council at the student’s university.
 The student is required to submit a change approval form proposing any committee changes they wish to make.

 If any faculty member (from a US university) resigns from the university, they may remain on the committee subject to the permission of the Dissertation Council.
 In the event the chair of the dissertation committee leaves or retires from the university before completion of the dissertation, they may remain as chair, co-chair or ordinary member of the committee provided they obtain permission from the Dissertation Council.
 In the event a member of the faculty removes themselves from the student’s committee, the student is responsible for finding and confirming a replacement member.